 value can use one of these, but it only applies for vitamins, minerals,

 or meats that have less than combined

 specified levels of fat, saturated fat, and cholesterol (10g, 4.5g, and

 To qualify as “healthy,” a product must meet the “low” standard for fat

 and saturated fat, another standard for sodium and cholesterol, and it

-must have at least 10 percent of the recommended daily value for a range
+must have at least 10 percent of the recommended daily value for a range of nutrients.

 What Does Organic Mean